boldlinestudios/laravel-revenuecat-api/README.md

 # Laravel RevenueCat API

-A package that provides a clean, fully-typed wrapper for the RevenueCat API v2 in Laravel.
+A Laravel package for the RevenueCat API v2, providing typed methods and structured data objects.

 > **Note:** This is not an official package of RevenueCat or Laravel.